dotnet/orleans/src/Documentation/2.0/Configuration2.0.md

 ## Application Parts

-Orleans 2.0 does not perform automatic folder scanning to discover user assemblies and types.
+Orleans 2.0 performs basic automatic folder scanning to discover user assemblies and types.
+*It is recommended not to rely on this fallback behavior, and explicitly specify all necessary application assemblies instead.*
-Instead, those assemblies are provided explicitly during the configuration stage.
+You can provide explicitly theses assenblies during the configuration stage.
 These assemblies are referred to as Application Parts.
 All Grains, Grain Interfaces, and Serializers are discovered using Application Parts.
-*For backward compatibility, if none of the Application Parts methods is called, the runtime will scan all assemblies in the silo or client folder.
-It is recommended not to rely on this fallback behavior, and explicitly specify all necessary application assemblies instead.*

 Application Parts are configured using an `IApplicationPartsManager`, which can be accessed using the `ConfigureApplicationParts` extension method on `IClientBuilder` and `ISiloHostBuilder`.
 The `ConfigureApplicationParts` method accepts a delegate, `Action<IApplicationPartManager>`.